BirdLifeInternational/petrels-plastics/README.md

 # petrels-plastics
-Global assessment of marine plastic exposure for oceanic birds.
+Global assessment of marine plastic exposure risk for oceanic birds.

 Link to publication when available: